mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker exec

-this command is used to execute a command in a running container
+This command is used to execute a command in a running container

 ```bash
 docker exec -it <container_name> <command>